Chart Color Schemes

 Castle Cove is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with Castle Cove expected to increase by 40 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 0.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends suggest lower quartile growth, with the area expected to increase by 35 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.

 Frequently Asked Questions - Population